2020–21 Doncaster Rovers F.C. season

-The 2020–21 Doncaster Rovers F.C. season is the club's 142nd season in their history and the fourth consecutive season in EFL League One, Along with League One, the club also participated in the FA Cup, EFL Cup and EFL Trophy.
+The 2020–21 Doncaster Rovers F.C. season was the Doncaster Rovers F.C.
+142nd season in their history and the fourth consecutive season in EFL League One, Along with League One, the club contested in the FA Cup, EFL Cup and EFL Trophy.

-The season covers the period from 1 July 2020 to 30 June 2021.
+The season covered the period from 1 July 2020 to 30 June 2021.

 Pre-season

 Donny announced 6 pre-season friendlies against Manchester United U23s, Bradford City, and Scunthorpe United, plus a home and away tie against a Championship club yet to be announced, and a non league game.